hamidgasmi/training.computerscience.cloud.aws/README.md

 	- 0 to 15 Replica instances:
 		- They're also called replica nodes
 		- They support only read operations
-		- They can be promoted to be primary instance quickly
-		- They have less than 100 ms of replication lag (Latency)
+		- There is less than 100 ms of replication lag (Latency)
-		- They improve availability (Better resilience)
-		- They allow for efficient read scaling (read havy workloads)
+- Adding a reader is quick:
+	- It's more quicker than converting a mySQL based RDS from no to multi-AZ
+	- It only needs to provision a new instance and point it at the shared storage
+	- It's not adding a new storage; there's no copy involved
+- Failover:
+	- It could be initiated manually (action > Failover) or automatically (if there is any issue on the current primary instance)
+	- The replica with the highest priority is promoted to be the primary during failover
 - It's available in regions that have at least 3 AZs (not all regions)
 - It can tolerate
 	- The loss of up to 2 data copies or an AZ failure without losing write availability